m477r1x/automation_logic/README.md

 This repo contains 2 branches vagrant-provision and ansibpe-provision.

 The vagrant branch provisions 2 nginx webservers and 1 nginx load balancer, all running on the same base image as instructed.
 The vagrant branch provisions the nginx configuration and the sudo configuration using just vagrant methods.
+The ansible branch should hopefully configure the machines using an ansible playbook but I have been unable to verify this due to environment restrictions at home.

 ### Process for the vagrant-provision branch